KelsierLuthadel/recipes/cuisine/Italian/bolognese.md

 1. Pour in the wine, stir well and cook for about 3 minutes to allow the alcohol to evaporate.
 1. Add the passata and tomato purée, lower the heat to a bare simmer and continue to cook for 1 hour, uncovered until you get a beautiful rich sauce.
 1. After about 30 minutes, taste for seasoning.

+**Note**: This sauce is best cooked for at least 1 hour, preferably 2 on a very low heat. the longer you cook it, the richer the flavour